Prince

 Rave Un2 The Joy Fantastic

-The greatest success he had during the year was with the EP 1999: The New Master, released in time for Prince to collect a small portion of the sales dollars Warner Bros. had been seeing for the album and singles of the original 1999.
+The biggest success he had during the year was with the EP 1999: The New Master, released in time for Prince to collect a small portion of the sales dollars Warner Bros. had been seeing for the album and singles of the original 1999.
 Both critics and fans panned 1999: The New Master, declaring it unimaginative.

 The 00’s